openebs/website/website/src/blogs/2018-03-26-how-do-i-pin-the-openebs-replica-pods-to-the-kubernetes-nodes-where-they-were-scheduled.md

 author: Amit Kumar Das
 author_info: Engineer the DAO
 date: 26-03-2018
-tags: Howdoi, Kubernetes, Openebs, Storage, Solutions, Tutorials
+tags: Howdoi, Kubernetes, OpenEBS, Storage, Solutions, Tutorials
 excerpt: A OpenEBS Volume comprises of a Controller pod and one or more Replica pod(s).
 Controller pod (also known as a Target pod) is the one to which the application can make an iSCSI connection.
 ---